Izzy Lepone 07 April 2026

 © Irene Miller / Shutterstock.com.

-Cambridgeshire County Council is to begin using artificial intelligence (AI) to combat its £800m road maintenance backlog.
+Cambridgeshire County Council has rolled out an inspection tool enhanced with artificial intelligence (AI) to combat its £800m road maintenance backlog.

-Inspections are to be supported by AI, which will detect road defects including potholes, while inspection vehicles will be installed with cameras, with officers responsible for checking footage after.
+Inspections are supported by AI, which can detect road defects including potholes, while inspection vehicles will be installed with cameras, with officers responsible for checking footage after.

-With the council’s number of reported defects per weak reaching an all-time high of 2,892 in February, the local authority has seen a decrease in these figures over the last month, with just 830 being recorded in the week ending March 29.
+With the council’s number of reported defects per weak reaching an all-time high of 2,892 in February, there has been a decrease in these figures over the last month, with just 830 being recorded in the week ending March 29.

 ‘The next stage of the project is to have the technology fully integrated with our works ordering system.
-This would increase the efficiency of our day-to-day highway maintenance operations’, a council spokesperson told the BBC.
+This would increase the efficiency of our day-to-day highway maintenance operations’, a council spokesperson added.

 For more on this topic, check out 10 Ways Councils Are Using AI to Transform Public Services.